* UPDATE 3/2019 Version 4.5 *

 Although untangling ancient biblical history can get extremely controversial and difficult to understand, the annual dates between some primary patriarchs can be done.

-First, by translating the conventional annual value between the beginning of the Judaic Calendar and the birth of Christ into lunar units, a much smaller annual time value will appear.
+First, by translating the conventional annual value between the beginning of the Hebrew Calendar and the birth of Christ into lunar units, a much smaller annual time value will appear.

-Thus the 3761 B.C. birth date of Adam, which is also the start of the Judaic Calendar, can now be realized as 3761 Hellenic months before Christ or about 314 Hellenic years before Christ.
+For example, the 3761 B.C. birth date of Adam -- which is also the start of the Hebrew Calendar, can now be realized as 3761 Hellenic months before Christ -- or about 314 Hellenic years before Christ.

 (A Hellenic year equals 360 days or 12 months at 30-days per month.)